TruelyThea/TrollegleDayTwo/documentation.md

 2. In commands added at run-time, currently there is no way to determine how many commands they take, so they are assumed to take no commands, if they are given as the first argument.
 3. Additionally, currently there is no check for whether an `/.if` has an `/.else`, which changes how many commands `/.if` takes.
 So, `/.else` cannot be used in the first argument.

+*Immediate Solution:* Often, you might be able to get around these problems by defining another command with `/.addCommand` to wrap part of the first command given to `/.then`.

 *Todo:*

 * Add back tracking if an `/.else` is found to allow `/.else` pseudo-commands in the first command.